1072-datascience/hw2/README.md

 Rscript hw2_5566.R --target female --input hw2/data/set2/method1.csv hw2/data/set2/method2.csv … --output hw2/your_ID/output2.csv
 ```
 Correct answer gets 18 points of each testing data.
+**Please do not set input/output in your local path or URL.**
+Otherwise, your code will fail due to fixed path problem.

 ## Bonus